Intro-Sci-Comp-UIowa/BIOL-4386-Data-Skills/workshop/ImageJ/README.md

 ## Reference & Credit
 This workshop is entirely based on <https://petebankhead.gitbooks.io/imagej-intro/content/>.
 This markdown file provides miscellaneous notes I made while working through the tutorial.
 You should follow the original and only use this file as a troubleshooting guide.

+**Update 2023-04-20**

+The author of the above textbook has updated it!
+Here is the new and awesome version! <https://bioimagebook.github.io>

 ## Set up your computer
 You need the ImageJ software and the data associated with this tutorial.
 You don't have to use the [FastX](fastx.divms.uiowa.edu) environment, although it does have ImageJ pre-installed.
 To work on your own computer, simply [download](https://imagej.net/Fiji/Downloads) and install FIJI (FIJI Is Just ImageJ), which is built on top of ImageJ to provide many plugins for biological image analysis.